 Kerala is a southern state that can be found on India's tropical Malabar Coast.
 It is an area known for its palm-tree lined beaches, backwaters, and a network of canals perfect for cruises.

 By joining one of GVI's volunteer programs, you will not only get to experience the beauty of the Kerala state but also see a side to Kerala that most travellers miss out on.
-Volunteers can look forward to attending traditional Keralan Kathakali, Bollywood dance classes, weekly henna art on your hands or feet and an array of mouthwatering Indian dishes.
+Participants can look forward to attending traditional Keralan Kathakali, Bollywood dance classes, weekly henna art on your hands or feet and an array of mouthwatering Indian dishes.

 Take a day trip down the famous Kerala backwaters and if a day isn't enough you can even stay overnight!
 Visit the Chinese fishing nets just before sunset for a scenic photo opportunity.
 Book tickets for a tour around Jew Town in Kochi.
 Explore the array of art galleries, restaurants and cafes close to base.
 Tea junkies can get their fix by visiting one of the nearby tea plantations.
 If you are in the mood for a beach day, Marari is a short 40-minute drive where coconut trees line the sandy beaches.
 The Periyar Forest and National Park offer safari outings and a chance to spot elephants, monkeys and tigers!
 For the more adventurous, there are a number of trekking options to choose from at local operators.
 Just make sure your choice is ethical!